The Care Necessities: Developing Inclusive Digital Technologies for Scotland’s Post Pandemic Social Care

-- Understand the extent to which adult social care organisations have introduced technology during the pandemic.
+Explore the extent to which adult social care organisations have introduced or upgraded technology during the pandemic.